pouyaesm/kdd2018_air_pollution_prediction/README.md

 ## Setup

 1. Copy `default.config.ini` to `config.ini`,
-2. Set an absolute address for air quality and mereological (weather) datasets,
+2. Set addresses for air quality and mereological (weather) data-sets,
+3. Set the address for station data-set,
-3. Set an absolute destination address for cleaned data set
+4. Set an address for the output of pre-processing (cleaned data)

 ## Execution